MurdoMaclachlan/ToR-Repost-Collection/generic/blue-shirt-computer-guys/blue-shirt-computer-guys.md

 ---

-[*Two people in blue shirts with white peach logos on them bend over a computer and look at it confusedly.
+\[*Two people in blue shirts with white peach logos on them bend over a computer and look at it confusedly.
 The white peach logos have the silhouette of a hand overlaid on top of them.
-They both wear lanyards with this logo as well, and the back of the computer lights up to reveal the peach logo (much like the apple logo).*]
+They both wear lanyards with this logo as well, and the back of the computer lights up to reveal the peach logo.*]

 ---

-[*Person A does something unseen to the computer with a focused look on their face.
+\[*Person A does something unseen to the computer with a focused look on their face.
 They look to Person B, who is agape.*]

 ---

-[*Dramatically and with much sarcasm, Person B puts their hand to their forehead in shock as the camera floats towards them.*]
+\[*Person B puts their hand to their forehead in shock as the camera floats towards them.*]

 ---

-[*Person A is now out of frame.
-Person B gestures to the computer with a thin-lipped smile while holding eyes with Person A, presumably to say, 'It was really that simple, huh?'*]
+\[*Person A is now out of frame.
+Person B gestures to the computer with a thin-lipped smile while holding eyes with Person A.*]

 ---